What is whiplash?

 Whiplash is an injury to your neck.
-It is caused by your neck bending forcibly forward and then backward, or vice versa.
-The injury, which is poorly understood, usually involves the muscles, discs, nerves, and tendons in your neck.
+It's caused by your neck bending forcibly forward and then backward, or vice versa.
+The injury is not well understood.
+But it often affects the muscles, disks, nerves, and tendons in your neck.

 Most whiplash injuries result from a collision that includes sudden acceleration or deceleration.
-Many whiplash injuries occur when you are involved in a rear-end automobile collision.
-They also happen as a result of a sports injury, particularly during contact sports.
+Many whiplash injuries occur when you're involved in a rear-end automobile collision.
+They also happen as a result of a sports injury, especially during contact sports.

 These are the most common symptoms of whiplash:

 - Neck stiffness